lucsedirae/deep-cuts/README.md

 # Pitch:

-## Pitch is a music app where users are introduced to new artists via their top songs on youtube, background info, and tour dates.
+## Pitch is a music app where users can research new artists via their public profile info, videos on youtube and tour dates.
 <br>
 “A deep cut usually refers to non-radio singles by an artist (which tend to be often underplayed), and older songs.
 Usually<br>
 fans who are really into the artist will know the tracks but not most casual listeners." -Nuhan B. Abid, thedailystar.net<br>